Skip to content

 4

-Deploy MFA on all systems accessing client data, enable encryption in transit and at rest, configure access controls based on least-privilege, and install endpoint detection and response (EDR) tools.
+Enable MFA on all systems accessing financial data, configure encryption in transit and at rest, and apply least-privilege access controls.

 5